-Pin No. Symbol Equivalent Circuit Description 7 V CMO Common Mode Voltage.
+Pin Functior Pin No. Symbol Equivalent Circuit Description 7 V CMO V A 200k 200k Enable AC Coupling Common Mode Voltage.
 This pin is the common mode output in d.c. coupling mode and also serves as the a.c. coupling mode select pin.
-When d.c. coupling is used, th 31 V BG Bandgap output voltage capable of 100 μA source/sink an can drive a load up to 80 pF.
+When d.c. coupling is used at the analog inputs, the voltage output at this pin is required to be the common mode input voltage at $V{IN}$ + and $V{IN}$ When a.c coupling is used, this pin should be grounded.
+This pin is capable of sourcing or sinking 100 μA.
+See 2.2 THE ANALOG INPUT .
+31 V BG Bandgap output voltage.
+This pin is capable of sourcing or sinking 100 $\mu$ A and can drive a load up to 80 pF.
 126 CalRun Calibration Running indication.
 This pin is at a logic high when calibration is running.
 32 R EXT GND VA External bias resistor connection.
-Nominal value is $3.3 \text{ k}\Omega$ (±0.1%) to ground.
+Nominal value is 3.3 kΩ (±0.1%) to ground.
 See 1.1.1 Calibration .
-34 35 Tdiode_P Tdiode_N Temperature Diode Positive (Anode) and Negative (Cathode).
+34 35 Tdiode_P Tdiode_N Tdiode_P Temperature Diode Positive (Anode) and Negative (Cathode).
 These pins may be used for die temperature measurements, however no specified accuracy is implied guaranteed.
 Noise coupling from adjacent output data signals has been shown to affect temperature measurements using this feature.
 See 2.6.2 Thermal Management .
-41 ECE FS (PIN 14) Extended Control Enable.
-This pin always enables and disables Extended Control Enable.
-When this pin is set log high, the extended control mode is inactive and all control the device must be through control pins only .
-When it is s logic low, the extended control mode is active.
-This pin overrides the Extended Control Enable signal set using pi 14.
+41 ECE GND Extended Control Enable.
+This pin always enables or disables Extended Control Mode.
+When this pin is set logi high, the Extended Control Mode is inactive and all contro of the device must be through control pins only .
+When it is set logic low, the Extended Control Mode is active.
+This pi overrides the Extended Control Enable signal set using pi 14.
 52 DRST_SEL DCLK_RST select.
 This pin selects whether the DCLK is reset using a single-ended or differential signal.
 When this pin is floating or logic high, the DCLK_RST operation is single-ended and pin 14 functions as FSR/ALT_ECE.
 Whe this pin is logic low, the DCLK_RST operation becomes differential with functionality on pin 15 (DCLK_RST+) and p 14 (DCLK_RST-).
 When in differential DCLK_RST mode, there is no pin-controlled FSR and the full-scale-range is defaulted to the higher V IN input level.
-When pin 41 is set logic low, the extended control mode is active and the Full Scale Voltage Adjust registers can be programmed.
+When pin 41 is set logic low, the Extended Control Mode is active and the Fu Scale Voltage Adjust registers can be programmed.